joist-framework/joist/packages/di/README.md

 ## Services

-At their simplest services are classses.
-Services can be constructed via an `Injector` and treated as singletons.
+At their simplest, services are classses.
+Services can be constructed via an `Injector` and treated are singletons (The same instance is returned for each call to Injector.inject()).

 ```ts
 const app = new Injector();